mcaliman/mcaliman.github.io/aforimsi asimov a altri.md

 “If debugging is the process of removing software bugs, then programming must be the process of putting them in.”
 – Edsger Dijkstra

-“Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand.”
-– Martin Fowler

-“Good code is its own best documentation.”
-– Steve McConnell

-> “Measuring programming progress by lines of code is like measuring aircraft building progress by weight.”
->
-> – Bill Gates